rudrajit15/rudrajit15.github.io/_pages/about.md

 You can check out my CV [here]({{ site.url }}/assets/CV_2020.pdf).

-**Update**: During the summer, I'll be interning at Google Research working on Federated Learning!
+**Update**: I'll be interning at Google Research this summer, working on federated learning!

 **<font size="+3">Publications & Competitions</font>**